deeptir18/cornflakes-scripts/README.md

 the errors).
 Instead, to confirm the experiment worked correctly, the file `/mydata/$USER/expdata/helloworld/latencies.log` should contain a csv header and two csv lines, indicating the two trials ran.
-Running this successfully indicates ssh access between the machines work, the kv binaries are compiled, the experiment trace data is at the right location, and the client and server can send packets to each other.
+Running this successfully indicates ssh access between the machines works, the kv binaries are compiled, the experiment trace data is at the right location, and the client and server can send packets to each other.
 The [sample hello world output](helloworld.log) has an example of some of the standard output that will be printed.
 ```
 ssh $USER@cornflakes-server-IP